Checkmarks and a trophy indicating a completed checklist that increases quality

 Use Rel Canonical tags

-Optimize your website’s speed and Core web Vitals
+Optimize Site Speed and Core Web Vitals

 Use a content delivery network (CDN)